What is Test Case: Examples With Best Practices

 • Automate time-consuming and repetitive testing cases.
 It will help in lowering the testing time of software applications.

-• Integrate CI/CD in Software Development Life Cycle.
+• Integrate CI/CD in the Software Development Life Cycle.

 • The data used in the testing case should be realistic.

-Tip: Including good testing case management practices can also improve testing case efficiency and, thereby overall software testing process of the application.
-Let us learn about testing case management.
+Tip: Good testing case management practices can also improve testing case efficiency and, thereby, the overall software testing process of the application.
+Let's learn about testing case management.

 Test Case Management

-Test case development is not just limited to writing test cases; its management is equally essential.
-The approach to ensure the testing case is easily understood requires a thorough review.
+Test case development is not limited to writing test cases; test management is equally essential.
+A thorough review is required to ensure the testing case is easily understood.
 This necessitates consistency in the naming convention and related details.

 A sanity check can be performed to ensure whether the step mentioned in the testing case to perform the test is understandable to the other testers.
 When new features or functionality are added to the software application, tests need to be more rigorous.
 This can create challenges in scaling the test suites.
-Therefore, the testing cases need to be written corresponding to the new modification made in the application.
+Therefore, the testing cases need to be written to correspond to the new modifications made in the application.

-To update testing cases and keep track, test management tools can be helpful.
-It easily integrates into your workflow and allows the team to view comments and audit trails.
+Test management tools can help update testing cases and keep track.
+They easily integrate into your workflow, allowing the team to view comments and audit trails.
 Some common examples of test management tools are TestRail, TestGear, Rational Quality Manager, etc.

 Another key element of testing case management is reporting.
-The test case report reflects actionable insights on the proceeding of testing, its coverage, and the need for improvement.
-Thus, you should choose your test management according to your requirements.
+The test case report reflects actionable insights on the testing process, its coverage, and the need for improvement.
+Thus, you should manage tests according to your requirements.

 Why Reuse Testing Cases?